LPardue/draft-pardue-capsule-ext-guidance/draft-pardue-capsule-ext-guidance.md

 Capsule Protocol without this header field.
 In such cases, a new header field can be defined to support extension negotiation.

+# Generic CAPSULE_ERROR code for HTTP/2 and HTTP/3

+{{Section 3.3 of CAPSULE}} describes error handling for all HTTP versions.
+It defined the H3_DATAGRAM_ERROR code for HTTP/3, with the description "Datagram or Capsule Protocol parse error".
+Subsequent work that relies on using the Capsule protocol has identified that there are situations where using H3_DATAGRAM_ERROR can be confusing, such as where DATAGRAM capsules are expressly not allowed, but some other processing error related to capsules occurs.
+Furthermore, there is no registered HTTP/2 error code to articulate capsule-related errors (instead, this is delegated to HTTP/2 generic malformed handling defined in {{Section 8.1.1 of RFC9113}}).

+This document registers two generic error codes, CAPSULE_ERROR and H3_CAPSULE_ERROR (values TBD), for HTTP/2 and HTTP/3 respectively.
+This can be used as a general-purpose error for anything related to Capsule protocol handling, when a more-specific error is not available or is not preferred.

 # Security Considerations